moby/moby/docs/reference/builder.md

 into the newly created volume.

 > **Note**:
+> If any build steps change the data within the volume after it has been
+> declared, those changes will be discarded.

+> **Note**:
 > The list is parsed as a JSON array, which means that
 > you must use double-quotes (") around words not single-quotes (').